xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 A simple telemetry stack is composed of three main elements:
  - **Collector:** It receives, processes and exports telemetry data from various sources
  - **Database:** It stores data.
-The most suitable database are Time Series DataBase (TSDB).
+The most suitable databases are Time Series DataBase (TSDB).
 Indeed, they are specificaly built for handling metrics that are time-stamped.
  - **Visualization tool:** It queries the database to display data.
 It allows to create graphs and others charts for data visualization.
-Those charts can be gathered in dashboards.
+Those charts can often be gathered in dashboards.

 <img src="{{site.baseurl}}/images/telemetry_stack.png" style="max-height: 300px;">